We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Anne Lambert

-Anne Lambert CMG was appointed as a Non-Executive Member of the Board on 1 February 2019.
+Anne Lambert CMG became a Non-Executive Member of the Board in February 2019.

-She is currently also a non-executive member of the Horseracing Betting Levy Board.
+She is also a Non-Executive Member of the Horseracing Betting Levy Board.

-She was an Inquiry Chair at the Competition and Markets Authority 2014 to 2019 and a Non-Executive Director of the CMA from 2016 to 2018.
+Anne was an Inquiry Chair at the Competition and Markets Authority (CMA) from 2014 to 2019 and a Non-Executive Director of the CMA from 2016 to 2018.

-Previous roles include the UK’s Deputy Permanent Representative to the EU and Director, European and Government Affairs for NATS.
+Her previous roles include the UK’s Deputy Permanent Representative to the EU and Director of European and Government Affairs for NATS.
 She also works as a freelance trainer on negotiating skills.

 Air Vice-Marshal Suraya Marshall